-Always consult your doctor or pharmacist before having tetanus antitoxin injection.
+Always consult a medical doctor or patient care specialist before using tetanus antitoxin injections.

 Tetanus antitoxin should not be used in the routine treatment of traumatic wounds.
-If the wound is extensive, with a high risk of tetanus infection, antitoxin, (preferably the human immunoglobulin) may be injected intramuscularly at the earliest possible moment after infliction of the injury.
-If equine antitoxin is used, the dose is usually from 1500 to 6000 units.
+If the wound is extensive with a high risk of tetanus infection, antitoxin (preferably the human immunoglobulin) should be injected intramuscularly at the earliest possible moment after infliction of the injury.
+If equine antitoxin is used, the dose ranges from 1500 to 6000 units.

-This preparation of tetanus antitoxin injection should not be used if human antitetanus immunoglobulin injection is available.
-Should be used with great caution if patient is subject to allergic disease such as asthma or infantile eczema, or was allergic to any previous antiserum injection.
+This preparation of tetanus antitoxin injection should not be used if human anti-tetanus immunoglobulin injection is available.
+It should be used with great caution if the patient is subject to allergic diseases such as asthma or infantile eczema, or exhibited an allergic reaction to any previous antiserum injection.

 Tetanus antitoxin injections may interact with medications such as blood thinners, corticosteroids, cancer chemotherapy, drugs that weaken the immune system, or other recent vaccinations.